 Vertebral compression fractures are a painful and disabling consequence of trauma to your spine or osteoporosis.
-If you experience a vertebral compression fracture, the board-certified pain management specialists at Lynx Healthcare in Albuquerque, New Mexico, can help.
+If you experience a vertebral compression fracture, the board-certified pain management specialists at Lynx Healthcare in Farmington and Albuquerque, New Mexico, can help.
 They offer minimally invasive vertebroplasty and kyphoplasty procedures to stabilize the fractured vertebrae and relieve your pain.
-To find out more, call or use the online booking tool today.
+To find out more, call the nearest office or use the online booking tool today.

 Vertebrae are bones that make up your spinal column.
 Sometimes they weaken and fracture, resulting in chronic back pain, a hunched posture, and loss of height.
 This usually occurs when one side of the vertebra becomes compressed due to trauma or disease.

 There are several reasons why you might have vertebral compression fractures, but the most common cause is having osteoporosis.
 This is a disease that typically develops in later life, most often in postmenopausal women.

 Osteoporosis causes the bones throughout your body to lose their density, so they gradually become weaker and more brittle.
 Fractures become a common problem for people with osteoporosis, with vertebral compression fractures being a typical sign of the disease as it enters a more advanced stage.